“Weathering Paints” is an innovative product that is a game-changer for realistic effects on reduction models. Like a liquid pigment,

 so they do not tend to clog the airbrush.
 They do not require dilution.
 But airbrushing is just one of many options.

-The range of applications is huge:
+The range of applications is wide:

 - mixing with sand and “Pigment Cement” to the desired consistency, from thick mud for tracks to splashes of paint on the body,